jorgebucaran/hyperapp/docs/tutorial.md

 -   The call to `request(...)` is _*not* executing the request_.
 It just returns an object (actually an array of `[function, options]`) which _represents_ the effect.
 After the state has been updated, Hyperapp will execute the effect.

--   `request({...})` is given a few options, notably the `url` where the data we want is. `action` says we want `GotStories` dispatched with the response payload. `expect: "json"` the data should be parsed as JSOn, and the payload should be a plain javascript object.
+-   `request({...})` is given a few options, notably the `url` where the data we want is. `action` says we want `GotStories` dispatched with the response payload. `expect: "json"` the data should be parsed as JSON, and the payload should be a plain javascript object.
 We haven't implemented `GotStories` yet, but we will shortly.

 -   We introduced a new property in the state: `fetching: true`.
 This is how we will keep track that we are waiting for new data.